khaledboussaidi/event-sourcing.-demo/README.md

-# Simple demo for implimentig event sourcing pattern
+# Simple demo for implementing event sourcing pattern

 # How to use: